This blog post was last updated on Wednesday, February 8th.

 It’s no surprise that real estate, as the world’s largest asset class, offers ample opportunity for institutional investors and individuals willing to pursue it.
 Even as new trends emerge, like the shift to remote and hybrid working, real estate maintains its importance as a fixture in society.
-According to IBISWorld’s latest report, the commercial real estate market is poised to grow by 3.8% in 2021, with a $1 trillion market valuation.
-Proptech, or property technology, will continue to drive real estate’s rapid growth by unlocking new efficiencies for real estate professionals across all verticals.
+According to Future Market Insights, the U.S. proptech market was valued at $18.2B in 2022, and is projected to reach $86.5B by 2032.
+Statista also reports that executives plan to increase tech budgets by 11%.
+Proptech, or property technology, will continue to drive the $18 trillion real estate industry’s rapid growth by unlocking new efficiencies for professionals across all verticals.

-All capital markets rely on technology to accomplish things in a faster, more accurate and seamless manner.
+All capital markets professionals rely on technology to accomplish things in a faster, more accurate and seamless manner.
 While real estate, and particularly commercial real estate have historically lagged behind adjacent markets when it comes to technology, proptech has propelled the industry forward.
-Read on to learn more about what proptech is, and how this technology continues to shape both the real estate industry and the built world.
+Read on to learn more about what proptech is, and how commercial real estate technology continues to shape both the industry and the built world.

 The Proptech Landscape: Business- And Customer-Facing Solutions

 Commercial real estate technology is available in both business-to-business (B2B) and business-to-consumer (B2C) forms.
 VTS, a virtual tenant leasing and asset management platform, is another popular proptech platform that helps landlords and brokers market and lease to tenants with more connectivity and in less time, while also solving a range of other problems.
 Dealpath, the leading commercial real estate deal management software, is used by institutional investment management teams to streamline workflows, collaborate across teams and simplify reporting.